emb-riscv/specs-markdown/csrs.md

 ## Interrupt Priority Threshold Increase (`ipriothinc`)

-The `ipriothinc` CSR behaves like an xlen-bits read/write register, but in fact uses the same register as `iprioth`.
+The `ipriothinc` CSR behaves like an xlen-bit read/write register, but in fact uses the same register as `iprioth`.
 The difference is that writes to this CSR are effective only if the new value is higher than the current value, in other words it guarantees that the interrupt threshold is not decreased.